5 from 4 votes

 Freezable

 These roast parsnips are a real treat!
-They’re a quick and easy side dish featuring earthy flavors that pair well with many mains and other sides.
-This roasted parsnips recipe helps create parsnips with a crisp outside and tender center.
-No parboiling is required for this dish, and it’s made with just three ingredients!
-These parsnips are great for Sunday roast dinners, make-ahead meals, holiday gatherings, and other festive meals.
+They’re a quick and easy side dish featuring earthy flavors that pair well with many mains.
+This recipe gives you a crisp outside and tender center with just three ingredients.
+Serve the roasted parsnips with my Slow Cooker Gammon for the perfect Sunday roast dinner, make-ahead meal, or holiday gathering.

 Roasted parsnips in a large white dish garnished with rosemary.

-Serve these parsnips with; Tender Braising Steak with Gravy, Perfect Pan Fried Cod Recipe or Slow Cooker Gammon Joint,
+Serve these roasted parsnips with Tender Braising Steak with Gravy, Brussel Sprouts with Bacon, or Perfect Pan Fried Cod Recipe.

 Ingredients